happybono/SonataSmooth/README.md

     }
 }
 ```
-Completion message:
+Completion message :
-- When "Open after save" is unchecked in Export Settings, a completion dialog is shown after a successful `.xlsx` export:
+- When "Open after save" is unchecked in Export Settings, a completion dialog is shown after a successful `.xlsx` export :
-  - Message: "Excel export completed."
+  - Message : "Excel export completed."
 - CSV export already shows a similar completion message.

 This ensures consistent UX between CSV and Excel modes.